Community Outreach & Engagement Core

 Stamp Out Cancer Brooklyn Navigation Program

-Our cancer prevention efforts focus on healthy eating, tobacco cessation, and vaccination against and treatment for infection-related cancers.
+Patient navigators provide education and resources on how to prevent cancer.
+We focus on healthy eating, tobacco cessation, and getting vaccines and treatment that prevent infection-related cancers.
+Our multi-lingual team also helps people schedule cancer screenings and follow up if more services are needed.
 Early cancer detection, timely care, continuity of care, mental health, and social support are critical to improving health outcomes and mental well-being among people with cancer and survivors.
 Moreover, our work supports policies to prevent cancer and mitigate adverse and disproportionate cancer-related health outcomes.